symfony/symfony-docs/contributing/documentation/format.rst

 stricter with its syntax.
 If you are new to reStructuredText, take some time to familiarize with this format by reading the existing `Symfony documentation`_

-If you prefer to learn more about this format, check out the `reStructuredText Primer`_ tutorial and the `reStructuredText Reference`_.
+If you want to learn more about this format, check out the `reStructuredText Primer`_ tutorial and the `reStructuredText Reference`_.

 .. caution::